What are the types of AML?

 - More than one type of blood cell has abnormal changes.

 AML risk groups

-- Low risk: Your leukemia is likely to be cured and there’s less chance of the cancer coming back (relapse).
-Low-risk patients won’t usually need a stem cell transplant, unless they do relapse.
+- Low risk: Your leukaemia is likely to be cured and there’s less chance of the cancer coming back (relapse).
+Low-risk patients won’t usually need a stem cell transplant, unless they relapse.

 - Intermediate risk: It is hard to predict how you will respond to treatment.
 You may or may not need a stem cell transplant.